clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 First you may want to know which workloads are available::

-  $ ciao-cli -username user -password <user_password> -list-workloads -identity https://[keystone-FQDN]:35357 -controller <controller-FQDN>
+  $ ciao-cli -list-workloads

 Then you can launch one or more workload::

-  $ ciao-cli -username user -password <user_password> -launch-instances -workload <workload UUID> -instances <number of instances to launch> -identity https://[keystone-FQDN]:35357 -controller <controller-FQDN>
+  $ ciao-cli -launch-instances -workload <workload UUID> -instances <number of instances to launch>

 And you can monitor all your instances statuses (``pending`` or ``running``)::

-  $ ciao-cli -username user -password <user_password> -list-instances -identity https://[keystone-FQDN]:35357 -controller <controller-FQDN>
+  $ ciao-cli -list-instances

 You can get performance data by optionally adding a specific label to all your instances::

-  $ ciao-cli -username user -password <user_password> -launch-instances -instance-label <instance-label> -workload <workload UUID> -instances <number of instances to launch> -identity https://[keystone-FQDN]:35357 -controller <controller-FQDN>
+  $ ciao-cli -launch-instances -instance-label <instance-label> -workload <workload UUID> -instances <number of instances to launch>

 And eventually fetch the performance data::

-  $ ciao-cli -username user -password <user_password> -dump-label <instance-label> -identity https://[keystone-FQDN]:35357 -controller <controller-FQDN>
+  $ ciao-cli -dump-label <instance-label>

 You will also see activity related to this launch across your cluster components if you've got consoles open and logging to standard output as